AlKhrulev/Manpages/markdown/git.md

 **Interactive Rebase**
 :   It opens the editor in front of you so that we can do any kind of amendment for each commits in whatever way we want.
 The oldest commits are at the bottom, while the earliest ones are at the top!
 Example:

+**TODO**
+: Interactive rebase todo = all commits on your branch since the merge-base that aren’t in upstream.
+Upstream-only commits (like your D) are not shown or replayed.

 ```{bash}

 pick <commit_hash> <commit_message>